christian-aguilar1/christian-aguilar1/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a developer and currently a student of Computer Engineering and Management, UDP.
-And, I’m interested in data science, machine learning, big data, electric market (Electrical Engineer)
+And, I’m interested in Frontend Developer and Web development.

 Languages: Python, HTML, CSS, JavaScript, PostgreSQL

 Tools: Angular, Flask, Firebase, Kivy

 📧 reach me: christianaguilarm1@gmail.com